gdbate/node-mysql-helper/README.md

 # node-mysql-helper

-A lightweight Promise-based wrapper and helper for felixge's node-mysql.
+A lightweight Promise-based wrapper and helper for felixge's node-Mysql.

 ##Features: